piyush-21-raj/RL_SoC/README.md

 # Welcome to my Project 'Street Fighter II - Reinforcement Learning'

-This repository contains the materials used and assignments undertaken during the project.
+This repository contains the materials used and assignments undertaken during the project under SOC 23'.

 ## Specifics